Reading time 7:30 minutes

 - The current state of you (your focus)

 The problem with our comparison point

 We all want things we can’t have.
 At least, not quickly.
 We compare ourselves often with the things that are way above us.
-A successful career, a lot of money, a happy family, a big house, etc. When you are sad you are not rich yet, you are comparing yourself with rich people.
-We compare ourselves with the absurd beautiful and rich people who overwhelm us in the magazines, on the internet, and on the billboards in the streets.
+A successful career, a lot of money, a happy family, a big house, etc. When you are sad by the fact that you aren’t rich, you are comparing yourself with rich people.
+Often, we compare ourselves with the most absurd beautiful and rich people who overwhelm us in the magazines, on the internet, and on the billboards in the streets.
 The other (less worse) mistake we make is that we compare our current self with someone we want to be in the far future.
 This happens when we think about how rich we are over 20 years, and what kind of supercar you will drive.
 Although, this future self view can be a little motivating, the gap between your current you, and your far future self is often very large.
 I will come back to this issue later on.

 Our automatic response to our unhealthy comparison point